Guidance

 EEE producers: what you must do

 You must register as a producer annually.
-How you do this depends on how much EEE you put on the UK market in the previous calendar year (also known as a compliance year).
+How you do this depends on how much EEE you put on the UK market in the previous and current calendar year (also known as a compliance year).

 If you place more than 5 tonnes of EEE on the market, you must join a producer compliance scheme (PCS).
 The PCS takes on your obligations to finance the collection, treatment, recovery and environmentally sound disposal of household WEEE collected in the UK.